 The History of Affinity Photo

 Affinity Photo is a Serif product.
 Serif has been in the graphic software business since 1987 but it was the Affinity Suite that made Serif popular.
 Launched in 2014, 2015, and respectively 2019, Affinity Designer, Photo, and Publisher are award-winning creative graphics software.
 The Affinity Suite covers the entire publishing industry and delivers high-quality products loved by Windows, Mac, and iPad users.
+Affinity is not available for Linux users.

 The Battle of Requirements